-A baby progressing from a newborn to an infant doesn’t happen in one particular moment or at a specific age, and everyone’s definition of the newborn stage seems to be different.
-Maybe you notice it when he smiles for the first time, or when she starts holding her own head up.
+Observing your baby transition from a newborn to an infant isn’t confined to a specific moment or age, and every parent's understanding of the newborn stage can vary.
+You might notice the change when your baby smiles for the first time or when she starts holding her head up independently.

-But exactly how long is the newborn stage?
-This stage lasts until your baby reaches somewhere between one and three months old.
-There are a couple of indicators that your baby is in the newborn stage, but a few key signs that people point to is that your newborn is feeding every two to three hours and sleeping between 12 and 18 hours each day.
+But you might be wondering, how long is the newborn stage?
+Typically, this stage lasts until your baby reaches somewhere between one and three months old.
+There are several indicators that your baby is in the newborn stage, with the primary ones being that your newborn feeds every two to three hours and sleeps between 12 and 18 hours each day.

 So, when does the newborn stage end?
-What are some signs that your baby is out of the newborn stage?
-Read on to learn about the newborn stage and how you can tell when a baby is no longer a newborn.
+What are some signs that show your baby is no longer a newborn?

-During the newborn stage, your baby is constantly evolving and adapting to their surroundings.
+During the newborn stage, your baby is in a constant state of evolution and adaptation to their surroundings.
 The more attention you pay to these minute changes, the better you'll be able to gauge their progression and adapt accordingly.

 Being in the newborn stage is one of the most thrilling times in a family's life.
 It's marked by a high degree of dependence; newborns require lots of attention and care as they navigate their world.
 Every day brings something new for them to learn, some discoveries more exciting than others.